Qs-F/expandup/README.md

 ## Purpose

-Riot for present complex frontend.
+Riot against present complex frontend.
 What we want to do, is to generate one index file, and use already designed components, and serve it.
 Inspired by Go.